franceslinyc/franceslinyc.github.io/coursework.markdown

 title: Coursework
 permalink: /coursework/
 ---
-<p align="justify"> This page serves to summarize major topics we have learned throughout my time here at OSU.
+<p align="justify"> This page contains a list of coursework and serves to summarize major topics we have learned throughout my time here at OSU.
 If/when time permits, I wish to turn them into posts. </p>

 #### Overview

-<p align="justify"> First year, major parts of our coursework focused on building the fundamentals: statistical methods and theories.
-This year, we expand beyond statistical methods and theories to include additional statistical models (e.g. GLMs) and simulation methods (e.g. EM).
-I also get a chance to gain experience working with big (~ 35GB) data using cloud computing platforms (e.g. GCP, PySpark/Spark).
-Currently, I am wrapping up my Master's project focusing on selected temporal and spatio-temporal point processes leading up to Hawkes (self-exciting) processes, which find applications in a wide variety of fields such as seismology, criminology, risk management, and finance. </p>
+<p align="justify"> First year of Master's at OSU, major parts of our coursework focused on building the fundamentals: statistical methods and theories.
+Second year, we expanded beyond statistical methods and theories to include additional statistical models (e.g. GLMs) and simulation methods (e.g. EM).
+I also gained experience working with big (~ 35GB) data using cloud computing platforms (e.g. GCP, PySpark/Spark). </p>

-<p align="justify"> Beginning this summer, we will shift our focuses to focus on spatial prediction (e.g. kriging, copula) of big forestry inventory data.
-In the years to come, I aim to continue to work on and explore further spatial statistics, spatio-temporal modeling, big data, and machine learning, while completing PhD coursework in statistics (e.g. decision theory, probability theory, linear model theory).</p>

 (some of the major topics discussed) <br/>
 [some of the work using R/Python/Query Language]